alanakbik/alanakbik.github.io/README.md

 build artifacts.
 For developing, you only need to use the above dev command.

 ## Editing Content
-For making changes to the content of the site please only edit files in the `data` directory.
+For making changes to the content of the site please only edit files in the `content` directory.
 The rest of project mostly doesn't contain content and instead consists of only markup, styles, and render logic.
-Each file in the `data` directory comes with a leading comment explaining what to watch out for when making changes.
+Each file in the `content` directory comes with a leading comment explaining what to watch out for when making changes.
 If you need to change an image, just replace the corresponding file in the `public` directory.

 ## Deploying